IanEscober/ianescober.github.io/_posts/2020-01-14-design-patterns-secrets-creational.md

 tags: [C#, Design Patterns, Series]
 ---

 Design Patterns we know it, we use it, it is everywhere.
 If so happens you have not come across it, there are numerous blogs, videos, and books where you can learn about Design Patterns.
 I personally recommend the original book by the [Gang of Four](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) and it will also be the basis of this series.
-If there are tons of resources out there, books written in depth, amazing courses, etc. Why am i writing yet another blog post about Design Patterns?
-Well, I have yet seen a post where it __summarizes the Design Patterns:__
+Now, if there are tons of resources out there, books written in depth, amazing courses, etc. Why am i writing yet another blog post about Design Patterns?
+Well, I have yet seen a post where it __summarizes the Design Pattern's:__
 - __When__
 - __Effects__
 - __Relationships__